Johannesburg's Rand Club, monument of empire, finally calls time

 “Everybody has moved out, and the executives that are still around are having to work every hour that God sends.”

-The ornate four-storey Victorian building, home to what is said to be the longest bar in Africa at 103 feet (31 metres), is to undergo a year-long facelift, after which it will reopen, probably as part-club, part-hotel, Lobban said.
+The ornate four-story Victorian building, home to what is said to be the longest bar in Africa at 103 feet (31 meters), is to undergo a year-long facelift, after which it will reopen, probably as part-club, part-hotel, Lobban said.

 However, nothing of historical value is being sold or thrown away, from Zulu spears thrown on the battlefields of Isandlwana and Rorke’s Drift to the dead members’ billiard cues that still stand, by long-standing tradition, in racks in the basement.